 The High Yield Savings with the Capital One 360 Savings Account has no hidden fees or service charges and no minimum deposit.
 There is no ChexSystems with the Capital One 360 Savings Account; however, they verify your identity by making a small deposit in an existing checking account at another banking institution.
 Open your online savings account today!

-The Capital One 360 Checking Account is not only an above average checking account because it is an Interest Earning Account but for other reasons such as: (1) No ChexSystems; (2) No Overdraft fees; (3) No ATM Surcharge; (4) No Monthly Fee; and (5) Earn a $50 bonus when you open an account.
+The Capital One 360 Checking Account is not only an above average checking account because it is an Interest Earning Account but for other reasons such as: (1) No ChexSystems; (2) No Overdraft fees; (3) No ATM Surcharge; and (4) No Monthly Fees.